History of Jamal Murray in Timeline

 In 2009, the Nuggets advanced to the Western Conference Finals for the first time since 2009.

-2013: Represented Canada at the 2013 FIBA Americas Under-16 Championship
+2013: FIBA Americas Under-16 Championship

-In 2013, Jamal Murray represented Canada at the FIBA Americas Under-16 Championship in Uruguay, averaging 17 points, 6 rebounds, and 2.4 steals per game, leading the team to a bronze medal.
+In 2013, Jamal Murray represented Canada at the FIBA Americas Under-16 Championship in Uruguay, averaging 17 points, 6 rebounds and 2.4 steals per game, leading the team to a bronze medal.

 2013: Named MVP at Jordan Brand Classic International Game

-June 24, 2015: Reclassified and committed to Kentucky
+June 24, 2015: Reclassified and Committed to Kentucky

-2015: Named MVP at Nike Hoop Summit
+2015: MVP at Nike Hoop Summit

-2015: Named MVP of BioSteel All-Canadian Basketball Game
+2015: MVP of BioSteel All-Canadian Basketball Game

-April 2016: Declared for the NBA draft
+April 2016: Declared for the NBA Draft

 June 23, 2016: Drafted by the Denver Nuggets